Your Maternity Leave is Over…How to Survive Going Back to Work!

 1. Treat Yourself!

 So the caveat here is you just came off maternity leave; so money might be tight.
-However, if you can get yourself a shinny new outfit, shoes or a fresh haircut; something to make you feel great and excited for that first day!
-Check out Shop Girls or Smithery Style both experts in helping you dress your new ‘mom bod’
+However, if you can get yourself a shinny new outfit, shoes, new make up or a fresh haircut (pending what’s open in your area); something to make you feel great and excited for that first day and gives you the motivation to get out of those sweats.
+Check out Smithery Style to help you dress your new ‘mom bod’ or another option is renting clothes to keep your wardrobe fresh!
+The Sprout Collection is a maternity and non-maternity clothing subscription service based in Toronto.

 2. Change…Limit It!